India will address EU's carbon tax issue; will retaliate if required: Goyal | Headlines

 ''Bharat will address the problem of CBAM with confidence, and we will find solutions.
 We will see how we can convert CBAM to our advantage if it comes in.
 Of course, I will retaliate.
 You need not worry about it,'' Goyal said here at an industry chamber event.

-According to a report of the think tank Global Trade Research Initiative (GTRI), CBAM will translate into a 20-35 per cent tax on select imports into the EU, starting January 1, 2026.
+According to a Global Trade Research Initiative (GTRI) report, CBAM will translate into a 20-35 per cent tax on select imports into the EU, starting January 1, 2026.

 India's 26.6 per cent of exports of iron ore pellets, iron, steel, and aluminium products go to the EU.
 These products would be hit by CBAM.
 India exported these goods worth USD 7.4 billion in 2023 to the EU.